 The team understands that they don’t take ownership of which suppliers are chosen, rather they support the business in its strategic goals.

-“It’s not procurement’s role to cut budgets, but to maximise the outcome of investments,” Bestford says.
+“It’s not procurement’s role to cut budgets, but to maximize the outcome of investments,” Bestford says.

 “I don’t see a particular conflict with providing an exceptional customer experience, as procurement isn’t positioning itself as simply being an engine of cost reduction.”